rubikstriangle/OpenRV-Rocky9-Docker/README.md

 # OpenRV-Rocky9-Docker
 A Dockerfile to build OpenRV with a Rocky 9 base, based on [OpenRV](https://github.com/AcademySoftwareFoundation/OpenRV.git).
 This setup is tested on Ubuntu 22.04 but should work just as well for other Linux distributions.
 Be sure that you have about 30GB of free space for the temporary build files.
+The total file size for rv is 468M and total compute time was about 33 minutes on a machine with 128 threads.

 ## 1. Install Docker
 Follow the instructions on the official Docker documentation to install Docker on your machine: [Install Docker](https://docs.docker.com/engine/install)